Allergic Rhinitis Treatment Clinic in Sultan, WA

 Do you suffer from allergic rhinitis?
-Sneezing, itching and a blocked or runny nose are common symptoms of allergic rhinitis.
-These symptoms typically begin shortly after being contacted by an allergen.
+Sneezing, itching, and a blocked or runny nose are common symptoms of allergic rhinitis.
+These symptoms typically begin shortly after being exposed to an allergen.
 Visit Dr. Simeon Roth, PharmD, and his dedicated team at Invara Pharmacy & Clinic for the treatment you can trust.
-Call our team of healthcare professionals at Invararx Pharmacy+Clinic or visit us online to book an appointment online.
+For more information, contact us or schedule an appointment online.
 We are conveniently located at 31111 U.S. Rte 2, Sultan, WA 98294.

 Table of Contents: